davawen/keal/README.md

 ## Plugins

-Plugins are placed in `~/.config/keal/plugins/`.
+To create a plugin, add a new folder in `~/.config/keal/plugins/`.
-Characteristics are described in a `config.ini` file:
+Describe its caracteristics with a `config.ini` file:
 ```ini
 [plugin]
 name = Session Manager